-5. CONCLUSIONS
+CONCLUSIONS

-In the framework of t-J model, we have investigated hole concentration dependencies of the chemical potential μ and static spatially uniform spin susceptibility χ_0 in the CuO $2$ plane, the common block of the HTSC cuprate compounds.
+In the framework of t - J model we have investigated hole concentration dependencies of the chemical potential μ and static spatially uniform spin susceptibility χ_0 in the CuO2 plane, the common block of the HTSC cuprate compounds.
 We used the projection method technique of the GF equations of motion.
-In the considered case, Pauli-like itinerant susceptibility presents inherent quasiparticle part of the magnetic response.
+In the considered case Pauli-like itinerant susceptibility presents inherent quasiparticle part of the magnetic response.
 Antiferromagnetic fluctuations and strong correlations were included in the mean-field approximation method used to obtain corresponding renormalization of the quasiparticle energies.
 For small doping at high temperature, contribution of the AF fluctuations became dominant, which led to strong increase of the quasiparticle magnetic response.

-Evolution of the FS shape has no essential effect on the inherent quasiparticle uniform static susceptibility.
-One could expect that FS transformation will lead to a strong influence on the staggered part of magnetic response, which can explain temperature and doping dependencies of the static spin susceptibility.
-However, in order to fit the experimental results better, one should repair hole concentration dependencies obtained in the framework of the t-J model probably using the Hubbard model as more adequate one for the description of high-temperature superconductors [69].
+Evolution of the FS shape had no essential effect on the inherent quasiparticle uniform static susceptibility.
+One could expect that FS transformation will lead to a strong influence on the staggered part of magnetic response, what can explain temperature and doping dependence of the static spin susceptibility.
+However, in order to better fit experimental results, one should repair hole concentration dependencies obtained in the framework of the t-J model probably using the Hubbard model as the more adequate one for the description of high-temperature superconductors.